leaf-node/ssd-spacer/README.md

 First you need to install ImplicitCAD.
 This project uses features not available in OpenSCAD.

-To generate an `.stl` file:
+To generate the `.stl` file:

     $ make

 You may then use the `.stl` file with your favorite slicer and 3d printer.
-You can also view this file on your computer by importing it within blender.
+You may also view this file on your computer by importing it within blender.

 ## Authors